 - Latest Posts

 All articles and reviews on BettinginIndia.online are written by David.
+David holds a Bachelor’s degree in Business Administration, with a specialization in Online Gaming Management.
 Living and working in Bangalore for almost 12 years now and in love with this country!
 I am originally from the UK.
 I have more than 15+ years of experience working at various gambling companies.

 I am playing casino games for over 20 years.
 At first i was mainly playing slots and later also got in to sports betting, mainly football and formula 1.
 My favourite slots are Raging Rhino (WMS) and Book of Dead (Play’n GO).
 Roulette and Blackjack are my favourite table games.
 Occasionally i like to play Jackpot Slots.

 I have published numerous articles on various aspects of online gambling, casinos, and sports betting.
 My writings provide invaluable insights into topics such as strategic gameplay, risk management, odds analysis, and responsible gambling practices.